sciencePeptideDeck

 But Geref was voluntarily discontinued by the manufacturer in 2008.
 The drug wasn't pulled for safety reasons — there were no scandals, no black box warnings, no FDA enforcement action.
 The manufacturer simply stopped selling it, likely due to market factors.

 Important nuance: Because sermorelin itself was previously FDA approved, licensed compounding pharmacies can legally prepare it under Section 503A and 503B of the Federal Food, Drug, and Cosmetic Act.
 This is why compounded sermorelin is widely available today and why it's not in a legal gray area when obtained through a compounding pharmacy with a valid prescription.
+This also means the sermorelin cost through this route is entirely above-board.

 The practical takeaway: sermorelin's discontinuation as Geref doesn't mean it's banned or off-limits.
 It means you won't find it as a commercially available branded product.
 Your access points are compounding pharmacies (with a prescription) or research peptide vendors (without a prescription, for research use).